stevehjohn/Sudoku/README.md

   This is most performant.
   If you want the solution steps, select HistoryType.SolutionOnly.
   If you want all the steps attempted, select HistoryType.AllSteps.
-  If you want to check the puzzle has only 1 solution, specify true.
+  If you want to check the puzzle has only 1 solution, specify SolveMethod.FindUnique.
+  If you want a count of the number of solutions, specify SolveMethod.FindAll.
 */

-var solver = new Solver(HistoryType.None, false);
+var solver = new Solver(HistoryType.None, SolveMethod.FindFirst);

 var result = solver.Solve(puzzle);